Viewing a property...

 Making an application for a property...

-Upon submitting an application for a property we will run a pre reference to check the brief details provided are suitable and meet the requirements.
-Following this a more detailed reference is undertaken, including credit history and ‘Right to Rent’ checks.
+Should you decide to make an offer to rent the subject property, we will contact you to review the detail of your application/registration in order to ensure information provided is accurate.
+Assuming this to be the case, we will submit your offer to the landlord of the subject property.
 References can take around seven days to complete, in some cases less time, but it can take up to an additional two to three weeks if additional information is required.
 Should a guarantor be needed this may also affect the time taken to complete referencing.

-Please note that ALL intended occupants of the property over the age of 18 will need to complete a form to be referenced, regardless of their employment status.
+Please note that ALL intended occupants of the property over the age of 18 will need to complete a form to be referenced, regardless of their status.

 Applications will need to be supported by the appropriate information; photo ID (i.e. Passport or Driving Licence) and proof of current address (i.e. utility bill).